 This area is the genetic origin of over 300 wild fruit and nut species on our planet, literally a “Garden of Eden“.

-Central Asian area played a key role in human history.
+Central Asian areas played a key role in human history.
 Fruits were brought to Western Countries by traders traveling the Silk Road from China between 4,000 and 10,000 years ago.

-The wild forests on Tian Shan Mountain have evolved species very resistant to drought and are a symbol of abundance, the earth’s bounty and origin of life.
+The wild forests on Tian Shan Mountain have evolved species very resistant to drought and are a symbol of abundance, the earth’s bounty, and the origin of life.
 Central Asia’s fruit tree species are in danger of extinction.

 Around 90% of the fruit and nut forests of Central Asia have been destroyed in the past fifty years.